Lymah123/100-days-of-code/daily-journal.md

 Day 58: 21/01/25

 - Today, I didn't have achieved much.
 As I was finding the solution to one bug, I was facing another bug.
 I am still finding my way around it till now.
 One of those frustrating days but I learned some new concepts while solving the problems.

+Day 59: 22/01/25

+- I fixed the bug I that had me stuck yesterday.
+The application is working fine now for the command line interface
+- I have started implementing the live web application feature.
+Already added ths necessary dependencies.